Code of Ethics

-Know the Act to Know How to Act
+Know the Act

 CDHM Interpretation Guidelines

-“Practice guidelines are systematically developed statements to assist practitioner and patient decisions about appropriate health care for specific clinical circumstances” (Institute of Medicine, 1990).
-Practice or interpretation guidelines define the role of specific assessment and treatment modalities in the management of clients.
+Interpretation guidelines define the role of specific assessment and treatment modalities in the management of clients.
 The purpose of interpretation guidelines is to support clinicians and clients in making appropriate decisions about health care.

 - Interpretation Guideline for Temporary Restorations